What is GST?

 - Use the TRN to log in again and complete the application with business details, promoter info, principal place of business, bank account information, and upload supporting documents.

-- Submit the application using Digital Signature Certificate (DSC) or Aadhaar authentication.
+- Submit the application using a Digital Signature Certificate (DSC) or Aadhaar authentication.

 Once approved, the applicant receives a unique 15-digit GSTIN and a digital GST certificate, confirming successful registration.